Yandex Cloud

 1. Activate the transfer and wait for its status to change to Completed.

-1. Connect to the Managed Service for PostgreSQL cluster and, in the x_tab table, delete the row with the 41 ID and edit the row with the 42 ID:
+1. Connect to the Managed Service for PostgreSQL cluster and perform the following operations on the table x_tab: delete the row with ID = 41 and update the row with ID = 42:

 DELETE FROM x_tab WHERE id = 41;